aln136/Salary-Prediction-Regression-Models/README.md

 - **Mean Absolute Error (MAE):** Measures the average difference between predicted values and actual values.

 ## Key Findings
-- **Neural Network vs. Linear Regression:** The Neural Network model significantly outperformed the Linear Regression model in both RMSE and MAE.
-The Neural Network showed a better ability to capture complex patterns in the data, leading to more accurate salary predictions.
+- **Neural Network Model Superiority**: The Neural Network model outperformed the Linear Regression model across both key metrics.
+It achieved a significantly lower Root Mean Squared Error (RMSE) of 849.3639 and a lower Mean Absolute Error (MAE) of 654.8385.
 - **Note:** The superior performance of the Neural Network is partly due to extensive parameter tuning and optimization, whereas the Linear Regression model was not as extensively fine-tuned.

 ## Conclusion
 This notebook provides insights into how Linear Regression and Neural Network models perform in predicting salary from years of experience.
-In my analysis, the Neural Network model performed the best according to my performance metrics.
+In my analysis, the Neural Network model performed the best according to two performance metrics.